-Sleep Disorders Australia (SDA) is a voluntary Not for Profit organisation that provides information and offers support to people and their families who are affected by sleep disorders throughout Australia.
-We also advocate for the needs of people with sleep disorders and raise awareness of sleep disorders and the significance they can have on the lives of those affected by them.
+Sleep Disorders Australia (SDA) is a voluntary Not for Profit Health Promotion Charity that advocates for the needs of people with sleep disorders and raises awareness of sleep disorders and the significance they can have on the lives of those affected by them.
 We provide information and education with regard to the prevention and treatment of sleep disorders and strive to bring a better understanding of sleep health to the public.

 As the peak consumer body for sleep disorders in Australia we work with a range of sleep health professionals, organisations, research centres and peak bodies.
-Membership is available to all sufferers, members of their family, medical professionals, and any member of the public who has an interest in the area of sleep disorders.
+Membership is available to all sufferers, members of their families, medical professionals, and any member of the public who has an interest in the area of sleep disorders.

 Sleep Disorders Australia is registered as a public company, limited by guarantee.

-It is also a registered charity with the Australian Charities and Not for Profit Commission (ACNC).
+It is also a registered Health Promotion Charity with the Australian Charities and Not for Profit Commission (ACNC).

 It has been endorsed by the ATO as an income tax exempt charity and has full ATO endorsement